 Depending on the responses, sales managers can offer one-on-one coaching to their reps and encourage them to adhere to the playbook guidelines.
 Make coaching a key part of your SKO plans.

-When you enable your teams with a centralised view of operations across all customer-facing functions, you can ensure that your revenue does not slip through the cracks.
+When you enable your teams with a centralised view of operations across all customer-facing functions, you can ensure that your revenue does not slip through the cracks and you are able to create a successful RevOps function.